 When you think of items that are likely to be stolen from your home, a propane tank is probably not high on the list.

 However, some thieves do target propane as a valuable commodity.

 Why would someone steal a propane tank?

-Tanks are stolen for use in the meth industry
+Tanks are stolen for use in illegal meth production

 Tanks are stolen for black-market resale